LijunChang/Cohesive_subgraph_book/edge_connectivity_decomposition/README.md

 ```
 make
 ```
-It generates an executable "ec_decompose"
+It generates an executable "eco_decompose"

 ## run